5kclonerepo/fl2/README.md

 A telegram bot to find files saved in its database and to serve in them groups.

-Re-written version of [Media Search bot](https://github.com/Mahesh0253/Media-Search-bot) which is tweaked to work in groups.

 ## Features

-- Precise search option for more accurate results.
 - Auto index files from given database channel/group.
 - Group settings for customization.
 - Admin settings within the bot.